The New Holistic Weight Management Market

 On the FMCG Gurus’ Health and Wellness 2023 survey, weight management ranked sixth on the consumers’ list of health goals.
 36% of global consumers claim that over the next 12 months, they want to improve their weight.
 Consumer insights published by FMCG in 2021, saw a similar number, 37% of consumers worldwide, stating that following the pandemic lockdown, they had become more aware of their weight, while only 21% of respondents said this in April 2020.
 Those changes in eating and drinking habits during the lockdowns were one factor that caused consumers to worry about their weight.
 Weight loss in general is regarded differently now than it was in pre-pandemic 2019.

-With an historic leadership on the Weight Management market, Nexira will launch two new ingredients for microbiome modulation and appetite control in nutritional supplements – and at Vitafoods, Nexira will introduce its 360° approach to continue addressing all consumer needs while filling the gap with innovative solutions.
+With an historic leadership on the Weight Management market, Nexira launched two new ingredients for microbiome modulation and appetite control in nutritional supplements – and at Vitafoods, Nexira also introduced its 360° approach to continue addressing all consumer needs while filling the gap with innovative solutions.

 Need more information?